 Rayne is a graduate student at Oxford studying Chinese artificial intelligence and technology.
 At Georgetown, Rayne focused on International Relations, Asian Studies and Mandarin Chinese.
 After graduation, Rayne hopes to pursue a career in international trade law and diplomacy.
 Within the academic realm, he is interested in the rule of law in China, global energy security, U.S. national security and the political economy of foreign direct investment.

 President & founder

 Frank S. Faverzani

-Frank is a third year SFS undergraduate studying International History, Middle East Studies, and Arabic.
-Frank's academic focus is in post-colonial Middle East history.
-His research interests include British influence on post-colonial Arab militaries, specifically the Arab Legion and the 1948 Arab-Israeli Conflict.
-His other academic interests include proxy conflict and energy security.
+Frank is a fourth year SFS undergraduate studying International History, Middle East Studies, and Arabic.
+Frank's academic focus is in modern Middle East history.
+His research interests include early Jordanian history, specially Anglo-Jordanian relations.
+His other academic interests include energy security, Islamic history, and global trade history.
 Outside of GDS, he is a member of the Georgetown Men's Squash Team.